JacklyChen/JCrash/README.md

 Main thread deadlock (experimental)
 Custom crashes (e.g. from Java languages)

-With zombie tracking enabled, KSCrash will also detect a lost NSException and print its contents.
+With zombie tracking enabled, JCrash will also detect a lost NSException and print its contents.
 Certain kinds of memory corruption or stack corruption crashes can cause the exception to deallocate early, further twarting efforts to debug your app, so this feature can be quite handy at times.